modm-io/modm/src/modm/platform/core/cortex/module.md

 ## Blocking Delay

-The delay functions as defined by `modm:architecture:delay` are implemented via software loop or hardware cycle counter (via DWT->CYCCNT, not available on ARMv6-M devices) and have the following limitations:
+The delay functions as defined by `modm:architecture:delay` are implemented via software loop (ARMv6-M devices) or hardware cycle counter (via `DWT->CYCCNT` on ARMv7-M device) and have the following limitations expressed in cycles, which depends on the configured CPU frequency:

-- nanosecond delay is implemented as a tight loop with better than 100ns resolution and accuracy at any CPU frequency.
+- nanosecond delay is implemented as a tight loop with a minimum delay of <20 cycles, a resolution of 1-4 cycles and a maximum delay of 32-bit cycles.
-- microsecond delay has a maximum delay of 10 seconds.
+- microsecond delay has a maximum delay of 32-bit cycles.
 - millisecond delay is implemented via `modm::delay_us(ms * 1000)`, thus also
-  has a maximum delay of 10 seconds.
+  has a maximum delay of 32-bit cycles.

 ## Compiler Options